nereasalamero/UIP_24-25/README.md

 - Refer to PieChart control.
 - Refer to DataTable control.
 - Create a short form with autocomplete, textfield, and submit button.

+## One day group project - Group 1
+**Authors:** `Etling, Niklas` `Goasduf, Katia` `Marchenko, Arsenii` `Noyrez, Thibault` `Salamero Labara, Nerea` **Date:** `November 22nd, 2024` <br>
+**Summary:** Code of the One-Day Project, part of User Interface Programming subject.

+The topic we had to develop was a Movie/TV show search, more specifically an interface to search movies or TV shows with details like ratings, genres, and descriptions fetched from an API.

+We have developed this application using the Flet framework and integrating it with the TMDB (The Movie DataBase) API.
+Users can search for movies and TV shows, filtering them by types and they can visualize the details of the films, such as its ratings, genres and descriptions.

+## Group project: Food App
+**Authors:** `Etling, Niklas` `Goasduf, Katia` `Marchenko, Arsenii` `Noyrez, Thibault` `Salamero Labara, Nerea` **Date:** `November 22nd, 2024` <br>
+**Summary:** Group project for User Interface Programming.

+The goal of this project is to code a food delivery application for placing orders using Flet.
+In order to do this we've designed the UI design using the tool Figma.
+Once that was finished, we distributed all the tasks that needed to be done among the group members and we started working on it.

+Thanks to the use of GitHub platform we have been able to maintain version control that has allowed us to return to a previous version of the code if necessary.
+We have also used GitHub Issues, which is a very useful tool when assigning tasks and having control of what remains to be done at all times.